EricDriussi/simple-design-patterns/src/behavioral/README.md

 # TL;DR

-The Behavioral patterns focus on how objects communicate.
+The Behavioral Patterns focus on how objects communicate.

 Sometimes, object behavior and communication can become rigid, difficult to adapt or update.

-Solve this problem by structuring these object's behavior according to common communication patterns.
+Solve this issue by structuring the object's behavior according to common communication patterns.

 # Patterns